STEM + Climate Learning to act: climate change education in sustainable development

 International Dialogue on STEM Education

-Together with the foundation “Haus der kleinen Forscher” (Little Scientists’ House), we manage an international peer network called the “International Dialogue on STEM Education” (IDOS).
+Together with the Stiftung Kleine Forscher (Little Scientists Foundation), we manage an international peer network called the “International Dialogue on STEM Education” (IDOS).
 Sustainable development education and climate change education play a central role in the network’s activities.
 Connecting more than 120 education experts from some 40 countries, the network includes stakeholders who are working together to build an ecosystem for education innovation and sustainable change.
 In 2019, the group published a position paper, “Using Science to Do Social Good: STEM Education for Sustainable Development”, which outlined the importance of STEM education in sustainable development.

 Climate change education in Red STEM Latinoamérica

-Red STEM Latinoamérica is a Siemens Stiftung STEM network connecting more than 60 Latin American education stakeholders to address STEM education for sustainable development and climate change education.
-Local stakeholders work on context-specific education concepts for selected regions as part of STEAM Territories, while Red STEM’s Centro de Recursos Educativos Abiertos (CREA) gathers a wide range of didactic materials from all its partner organizations.
-The STEM Education for Innovation initiative provides additional innovative teaching materials for climate change education.
+Red STEM Latinoamérica is a Siemens Stiftung STEM network connecting more than 90 education stakeholders in 13 Latin American countries to address STEM education for sustainable development and climate change education.
+Local stakeholders work on context-specific education concepts for selected regions as part of STEAM Territories, while Red STEM’s Spanish-language education portal CREA (Centro de Recursos Educativos Abiertos) gathers a wide range of didactic materials from all its partner organizations.
+The STEM Education for Innovation initiative continuously provides new and additional innovative teaching materials for climate change education.
 These range from new blended learning formats to interactive climate change maps and virtual classrooms.

 Climate change education in the Siemens Stiftung Media Portal.
 Interactive graphics, videos, and worksheets available in German, English, and Spanish.